gemrb/gemrb.github.io/Features.md

 New game        | no | no | no | [New game](New-game.md)
 Any Enhanced Edition | no | no | no | [EE](https://github.com/gemrb/gemrb/issues/164)

-PS:T is completable, but has some notable missing features, making it the least polished game.
+PST is completable, but has some notable missing features, making it the least polished game.
 IWD2 is playable quite nicely up until the Ice Temple.
 Both still require [a lot more love](https://github.com/gemrb/gemrb/blob/master/CONTRIBUTING.md) to reach the level of the other games.